 THINGS YOU SHOULD KNOW ABOUT YOUR PROPOSED CREDIT CONTRACT

-1 How can I get details of my proposed credit contract?
+- How can I get details of my proposed credit contract?

-Jacaranda Finance must give you a pre-contractual statement containing certain information about your contract.
+Your credit provider must give you a pre-contractual statement containing certain information about your contract.

 - your contract is entered into; or